jenngeorge/LunchMeet/docs/phases/day4.md

 ### notes
 + seed pictures for each person using cloudinary links
 + profile doesn't have updated values after update submit?
 + signout happens twice (second time with error)?
 + should probably handle potential errors for zip codes:
   - zip code does not exist
   - no businesses in zip code have a neighborhood

-+ distance from zip here: http://andrew.hedges.name/experiments/haversine/

 -in browse: matchindex should not include currentUser